Abendsonnenschein/CCAU-Modules/README.md

 # Installation

-1. Install Violentmonkey
+1. Install a userscript extension (I recommend Violentmonkey, or Userscripts for Safari)
 2. Download one of the compiled version in the release, or compile it yourself
-3. Copy/paste into a new Violentmonkey script
-4. Pat yourself on the back for a job well done :p
+3. Pat yourself on the back for a job well done :p

 # Usage